logo

 Advertisement

-Bobby said the relationship between Tony and Regina was widely known among some individuals, but kept quiet at the congressman's request.
+Bobby said the relationship between Tony and Regina was widely known among some individuals, but they kept quiet at the congressman's request.
 He also rejected claims that the letter amounted to extortion, saying it simply outlined potential legal claims tied to workplace conduct.

 As the controversy intensified, Tony faced direct questions about the allegations.